Etto91/react-scroll-wheel-handler/README.md

 - **downHandler**: Function that is triggered on scroll down
 - **leftHandler**: Function that is triggered on scroll left
 - **rightHandler**: Function that is triggered on scroll right
-- **customStyle**: Inline styles applied to the container component.
-- **CustomContainerComponent**: Function/Component.
+- **CustomComponent**: Component with forwardRef.
 It will be rendered in place of the container div.
 - **pauseListeners**: Boolean. isRequired.
 Default: false.
 With this props you can block all events from be fired
 - **timeout**: Integer. isRequired.
 Default: 600.
 Timeout between scroll.
 - **disableKeyboard**: Boolean.
+Default: false.
+- **disableSwipe**: Boolean.
 Default: false.
 - **preventScroll**: Boolean. isRequired.
 Prevent scroll, if you want to implement your own scrolling.
 Default: false.
 - **wheelConfig**: Array.
 Default: [].
 Set config for Lethargy lib.
 Example: [7, 100, 0.05]. stability, sensitivity, tolerance.